-On shared hosting, there are many sites running alongside many others in very close proximity on a server.
-These servers have a certain level of protection ensuring the safety of one site from another.
-This wall between sites is sufficient under normal operation but can be breached.
-Since all website instances are running on the same machine, this vulnerability can allow a malicious site to illegally access to data on other sites.
+On shared hosting, there are many sites running alongside many others.
+And on very close proximity on a server.
+These servers have a certain level of protection.
+Ensuring the safety of one site from another.
+This wall between sites is sufficient under normal operation.
+But it can be breached.
+All website instances are running on the same machine.
+This vulnerability can allow a malicious site to make attempts to access data on other sites.

-The web hosts in this case are responsible for deploying the patches to the underlying system.
-You should follow up with your web host to ensure that they have a plan for this.
+The web hosts, in this case, are responsible for deploying the Spectre Meltdown patches.
+You should follow up with your web host.
+And ensure that they have a plan for this.

-Managed WordPress hosting is traditionally considered a better and more secure option than shared hosting.
-Most of the popular Managed WordPress Hosting providers host the sites on the big cloud platforms such as AWS, Digital Ocean, Google cloud etc. Managed hosting dramatically reduces the risk of one site being able to afflict another site on the same server, however, this case is different as Meltdown and Spectre are hardware bugs.
-If you are hosted on a dedicated container, multiple containers might be running on the same machine.
+Managed WordPress hosting is traditionally considered a better hosting.
+And even a more secure option than shared hosting.
+Most of the popular Managed WordPress Hosting providers host the sites on the big cloud provider.
+Those providers include AWS, Digital Ocean, Google cloud among others.
+Managed hosting reduces the risk of one site being able to afflict another site.
+That is other sites on the same server.
+However, this case is different as Spectre and Meltdown are hardware bugs.
+You are hosted on a dedicated container?
+Know that multiple containers might be running on the same machine.
 This puts you on the same risk as a site hosted on shared hosting.

 Many cloud platforms have already fixed their underlying platforms.
 Some others have also laid out a plan for the same too.
 The managed web hosts will also need to apply software patches for Meltdown or spectre meltdown patch.
 They’ll have to do this to their own systems too.

-A few of us run our sites by directly renting virtual servers from cloud hosting platforms.
+A few of us run our sites by renting virtual servers from cloud hosting platforms.
 These cloud platforms allow multiple customers to share a physical server.
-The customer can install their own operating system and then manage the entire stack on top of this giving them complete flexibility.
-However since the underlying server is common, it is possible for a bad actor to exploit this vulnerability.
+The customer can install their own operating system.
+And then manage the entire stack on top of this.
+Giving them complete flexibility.
+The underlying server is common.
+Hence, it is possible to exploit meltdown vulnerability or spectre vulnerability.

-As mentioned in previous sections, the major cloud services are quickly patching their platforms.
-However, since you are responsible for maintaining your own virtual server, you should update your OS as soon as possible.
+The major cloud services are quickly patching their platforms.
+However, you are responsible for maintaining your own virtual server.
+You should update your OS as soon as possible.

-Hosting of privately owned and maintained server is not a popular option given its complexity and cost.
-However, if you happen to do so, you are at minimal risk from this bug, though we would still advice to keep your OS updated.
+Hosting of privately owned and maintained server is not a popular option.
+This is because of the complexity and cost.
+However, if you happen to do so, you are at minimal risk from this bug.
+Though we would still advice to keep your OS updated.

 Can I know if my site is under attack?

 Unfortunately, it’s unlikely to know if you are getting attacked.
-These are hardware bugs that can lead to data theft without leaving any traces in traditional log files.
-The attack is independent of the operating system, and it does not rely on any software vulnerabilities (WordPress core, plugin/themes).
-These bugs work on personal computers, mobile devices, and the cloud system.
+These are hardware bugs that can lead to data theft.
+That too without leaving any traces in traditional log files.
+The attack is independent of the operating system.
+And it does not rely on any software security vulnerabilities.
+These bugs work on personal computer chips, mobile devices, and the cloud system.
 It might be possible to steal data from you and your visitors.
 But that depends on the hosting provider’s infrastructure.

 How can I fix it?

 Sadly there is not much you can do at the moment.
 This bug affects almost everyone.
-Operating System vendors have already started rolling out fixes but these are stopgap patches and costs performance.
-Meltdown patch is supposed to take 5 to 30% toll on CPU performance, whereas Spectre is not likely to be fixed any time soon.
+Operating System vendors have already started rolling out fixes.
+But these are stopgap patches and costs performance.
+Meltdown attacks or Meltdown Spectre patch is supposed to have 5 to 30% CPU performance impacts.
+Whereas Spectre (and Spectre variants) will not be fixed any time soon.
 We hope chip manufacturers like Intel and AMD will take steps.
 That will help deal with these types of future attacks.
 And would prevent any type of chip flaw.

 Whom should I contact for help?

 Major hosting companies have already started deploying Spectre and Meltdown patches or Meltdown and Spectre patches.
 As a site owner checks with your hosting provider about the status of their system.
 Ask them to deploy fixes immediately if they haven’t already.
 Check with them what these fixes mean to you as an end user.
 Will it affect the site performance?
 Will these effects be visible to your end users?

-The above statement summarises the exploits made by Meltdown and Spectre.
-As a matter of fact, they are an example of the side-channel attack.
+The above statement summarises the exploits made by Meltdown or Spectre.
+As a matter of fact, they are an example of the side channel vulnerabilities or side channel attacks.